ibbles/LearningUnreal/Enhanced Input.md

 An Input Mapping Context is an [[Asset]].
 Create a new Input Mapping Context with [[Content Browser]]  > right-click > Input > Input Mapping Context.
+Input Mapping Contexts typically have a `IMC_` prefix.

 The Input Mapping Context contains a list of mappings.
 Each mapping is an Input Action and a list of hardware inputs that should trigger that Input Action when the Input Mapping Context is active.
 Hardware inputs include keyboard keys, mouse buttons, mouse motion, gamepad axes, etc.
+Each hardware input can have a modifier which modifies the value.
+This is used, for example, to bind D to Turn Right and S also to Turn Right but with the Negate modifier.

 An Input Mapping Context can be activated and deactivated for a particular [[Player Controller]] (Is this true?
 What about Enhanced Input Local Player Subsystem?
 Is that a part of the [[Player Controller]]?) by gameplay logic.
 Only Input Actions that are part of a currently active Input Mapping Context can be triggered by the player.

 # Activating An Input Mapping Context